codeframeuk/wordpress-docker-and-windows-wsl/README.md

 - Run **docker --version** to confirm you have Docker installed
 - Run **docker-compose up -d**
 - That should do ya!

+There's also a **.gitignore** here to keep you nice and tidy with your repo.